Dorian forces Bahamas to find new schools for 10,000 displaced students

 UNICEF, which is partnering the Bahamian Education Ministry, said registration would roll out to other islands in the coming days.

 Registration will last until Oct.
 12 but an extension is possible if needed, Armbrister said.
-Students were also being signed up for extracurricular activities with the Bahamian ministry of youth, sports and culture as well as with the Royal Bahamas Police Force.

-With each student needing health exams, education officials are able to process only about 200 to 300 students per day.
+With every student needing health exams, education officials are able to process only about 200 to 300 students per day.

 Reporting By Zachary Fagenson in Nassau; Editing by Frank McGurty and David Gregorio